hellotunmbi/hellotunmbi/README.md

 ### Hi there 👋
 My name is Olutunmbi Banto.
-I'm a software engineer and UX Designer.
+I'm a Software Engineer and UX Designer.
 I am proficient in React, Angular, NodeJS and Ionic.
 I also work with Laravel and sometimes React Native.
 In my free time, I publish articles on [Medium](https://medium.com/@hellotunmbi)

-- 🌱 I’m currently learning Vue and Cloud computing.
-And also expanding on my UX skills
+- 🌱 I’m currently
+  - Learning Vue and Cloud computing.
+  - Improving on my UI/UX skills

+- 😄 Pronouns:
+  - He/Him/His

+- 🤔 I’m looking for:
+  - Remote and relocation job opportunities.

 - 📫 How to reach me:

   - **Email:** hellotunmbi[at]gmail[dot]com
   - **DM on Twitter**: @hellotunmbi

-- 😄 Pronouns: He/Him/His

-- 🤔 I’m looking for remote and relocation opportunities.

 <!--
 **hellotunmbi/hellotunmbi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.